franchsli/whatsapp_clone_django/README.md

     - Use text truncation for the last messages.
     - Add the create chats logic.
     - Add contact form validation.
-    - Reconsider the exceptions.py file
+    - Reconsider the exceptions.py file.

 ## Improvements